MicrosoftDocs/sql-docs/docs/t-sql/statements/set-datefirst-transact-sql.md

 # SET DATEFIRST (Transact-SQL)
 [!INCLUDE [sql-asdb-asdbmi-asa-pdw](../../includes/applies-to-version/sql-asdb-asdbmi-asa-pdw.md)]

   Sets the first day of the week to a number from 1 through 7.
-Like all [SET Statements](../../t-sql/statements/set-statements-transact-sql.md), SET DATEFIRST affects the current session.

  For an overview of all [!INCLUDE [tsql](../../includes/tsql-md.md)] date and time data types and functions, see [Date and Time Data Types and Functions (Transact-SQL)](../../t-sql/functions/date-and-time-data-types-and-functions-transact-sql.md).